JonEilers/analyticalgenomics.org/_pages/drylab.md

 excerpt: "A gentle introduction to genome assembly and annotation"
 ---

-## Please note that this section is currently being updated with more comprehensive content and as genome assembly and annotation takes awhile to run it may be some time.
+# Please note that this section is currently being updated with more comprehensive content and as genome assembly and annotation takes awhile to run it may be some time.

 {% include feature_row %}

+## Genome Bioinformatics

+Genomes do not spontaneously create themselves.
+At least in silico.
+Once raw sequence data is acquired, quality and content is checked.
+Then an assembly tool is selected and run.
+When assembled, the assembly quality is assessed.
+If it's "good enough" repetitive element masking and gene prediction are performed.
+If everything checks out afterwards, the genome is ready for interrogation.
+Above are three pages containing content on the process for each of these steps.

 ## A little background